-The Grand Rapids Community College Foundation Scholarship Application for 2019-2020 is now open!
+The Grand Rapids Community College Foundation Scholarship (GRCCF) Application for 2019-20 is now open!

 We are committed to making your education at GRCC financially possible.
-We have more than 300 scholarship opportunities and $1,000,000 available through the Grand Rapids Community College Foundation (GRCCF).
-You may apply for these scholarships with one easy application, the rest may be department - or program-specific.
+Through the GRCCF, we have more than 300 scholarship opportunities and over $1,000,000 available to our students.
+You may apply for these scholarships with one easy application.

-We encourage students to inquire with departments for additional scholarship opportunities, and we are also here to connect you with the many scholarships opportunities available outside of GRCC.
+We encourage students to inquire with departments for additional scholarship opportunities.

 Deferred Action for Early Childhood Arrivals (DACA) Student Scholarships

 DACA and undocumented students are not eligible to receive federal or State of Michigan financial aid, but scholarships are available.
-You may be considered for GRCC Foundation scholarships, as well as a number of private scholarships.
+DACA students are considered for GRCC Foundation Scholarships as described above and are NOT required to complete the Free Application for Federal Student Aid (FAFSA) for consideration for GRCC Foundation Scholarships.
+Please refer to our DACA page for additional resources and scholarship information.

 Other Scholarship Opportunities for DACA Students